StevenBlack/vocab/million-dollar-words.md

 ### imperative
 As an adjective, imperative means absolutely necessary or required; cumpulsory; unavoidable: "It is imperative that we leave."
 It also means commanding.
+As a noun, imperative means a command; something that demands attention or action;  an unavoidable obligation or requirement; necessity: "It is an imperative that we help defend friendly nations."

 ### impertinence